Form I-130 Petition for Alien Relative

 - Part 3: Petitioner Biographical Information – This includes your race and ethnicity.

 - Part 4: Beneficiary Information – This includes relevant A-numbers, social security numbers, and USCIS account numbers.
-It also includes previously-filed I-130 forms, relevant family details, Class of Admission, form I-94, passports and travel documents, records of removal proceedings, and immigrant visas.
+It also includes previously filed I-130 forms, relevant family details, Class of Admission, form I-94, passports and travel documents, records of removal proceedings, and immigrant visas.

 - Part 5: Other Relevant Information – This section mostly covers Form I-130 information and asks whether or not you have filed this form in the past.